Back to guides

 1. Management groups, subscriptions, and landing zone standards.

-2. Identity, RBAC, PIM, managed identities, and access exceptions.
+2. Identity, role-based access control (RBAC), PIM, managed identities, and access exceptions.

 3. Networking, private access, DNS, firewalls, and public exposure.